Human Services (HN)

 HN115: Human Services Program and Profession

 This course introduces you to the human services field and the human services degree program options.
-You will explore the role and function of the human service professional working within a variety of settings as well as the barriers that contribute to the need for human services.
+You will explore the role and function of the human service professional working within various settings, and the barriers that contribute to the need for human services.
 The course explores the history of human services, its values and ethical standards, the skill set needed to be successful in the field, and key intervention strategies at the generalist level.
-In addition, you will research the human services degree options and course offerings along with your educational and career goals to map out your specific degree plan.
+In addition, you will research the human services degree options and course offerings along with your career goals to map out your specific degree plan.

 Quarter Credit Hours: 5 | Prerequisite: None